Patriot Drills 83.7 m of 3.13% Li2O, including 19.8 m of 5.28% Li2O, and Extends High-Grade Nova Zone, Corvette Property, Quebec, Canada

 Darren L. Smith, Company Vice President of Exploration, comments: "The first core sample assays of our winter drill program have confirmed the extension of the high-grade Nova Zone to the east, including a 20 m intersection at greater than 5% Li2O in CV23-105.
 The lithium grades found in this zone are very significant, and include a 3 - 25 m thick (core length) band of greater than 5% Li2O over a significant strike length of 200+ m.
 The Company continues to delineate the Nova Zone and the overall CV5 Pegmatite, which remains open along strike at both ends and to depth along most of its length.
 The size of the CV5 Pegmatite has grown substantially through the winter drill program completed to date, and the results announced today further affirms Corvette as a globally significant hard rock lithium pegmatite project."

-VANCOUVER, British Columbia and SYDNEY, Australia, March 29, 2023 (GLOBE NEWSWIRE) -- Patriot Battery Metals Inc. (the “Company” or “Patriot”) (TSX-V: PMET) (ASX: PMT) (OTCQX: PMETF) (FSE: R9GA) is pleased to announce core assays for sixteen (16) holes completed as part of the 2023 winter drill program currently underway at its wholly owned Corvette Property (the “Property”), located in the James Bay Region of Quebec.
+VANCOUVER, British Columbia and SYDNEY, Australia, March 29, 2023 (GLOBE NEWSWIRE) -- Patriot Battery Metals Inc. (the "Company" or "Patriot") PMETPMTPMETF (FSE: R9GA) is pleased to announce core assays for sixteen (16) holes completed as part of the 2023 winter drill program currently underway at its wholly owned Corvette Property (the "Property"), located in the James Bay Region of Quebec.
 The winter phase of the drill campaign is focused on the CV5 Pegmatite, located approximately 13.5 km south of the regional and all-weather Trans-Taiga Road and powerline infrastructure.

 The sixteen (16) drill holes (NQ core size – 47.6 mm inside diameter) reported herein targeted the eastward extension of the high-grade Nova Zone (25.0 m at 5.04% Li2O in CV22-083) situated in the eastern area of the currently defined CV5 Pegmatite (Figure 1) (see news release dated January 29, 2023).
 The recent drilling is interpreted to have extended this zone along strike by approximately 400 m, through high-grade mineralized intersections in drill holes CV23-105 (83.7 m at 3.13% Li2O including 19.8 m at 5.28% Li2O), CV23-106 (11.2 m at 2.99% Li2O and 6.0 m at 2.92% Li2O), CV23-107 (37.1 m at 2.09% Li2O or 3.0 m at 5.43% Li2O), and CV23-108 (26.6 m at 2.44% Li2O or 5.0 m at 4.30% Li2O).
 The Nova Zone has now been traced in multiple drill holes over a strike length of approximately 750 m (CV22-017 to CV23-108), with geological modelling supporting a continuous spodumene mineralized zone of variable thickness, at grades of 2 - 5+% Li2O, occurring between vertical depths of approximately 125 to 325 m.
 The high-grade Nova Zone includes an extremely high-grade sub-zone that is an approximate 3 - 25 m thick (core length) band of 5+% Li2O spodumene pegmatite that has been traced (at 100 m drill spacing) over a minimum 200 m strike length between drill holes CV22-083, 093, and CV23-105.